seamusdemora/seamusdemora.github.io/MacStuff.md

 Installing an older version of XCode is a bit different - you can't get it from the AppStore.
 Fortunately, [MacPorts keeps a list of downloads](https://www.macports.org/install.php), and a decent set of instructions.
 Once that task is accomplished, you have an *upgraded* XCode install that supports MacPorts (at least until Apple decides to break things again).

 Oh, one other thing... checking your version of XCode Tools is reasonably straightforward, but try to find the version of XCode Command Line Tools.
-Yeah... frustrating, isn't it?
+Yeah... frustrating, isn't it?   [↩](#table-of-contents)

 ### 24. Cleaning and Restoration of iTerm2